Key points about document management systems:

 Almost every HR process involves some form of documentation.
 It can be challenging to keep track of everything.
 If you’re using multiple spreadsheets or paper-based processes, it can be even harder.

 This is where document management software comes in.
-A digital document management system automates your document-related processes and gives you one secure place to store everything.
+A digital document management system automates your document-related processes and gives you one secure place to store electronic files.
 Keep reading to learn more about this software and how it can help your business.

 What is document management software?

 Document management software is a type of software solution that you can use to store, organize, digitize, and otherwise manage your business and employee documents.
-This makes your documents easier to access, edit, secure, and share.
+This makes your digital files and documents easier to access, edit, secure, and share than if they were paper files.
 You may also see this software referred to as a Document Management System (DMS).
 File management software solutions are similar but tend to have more limited functionality.

 Electronic record management systems consolidate your HR documents in one place.
 This leads to a variety of benefits such as:

-Whether you’re rifling through filing cabinets or logging in to different systems, it can take time to find the document you need.
+Whether you’re rifling through filing cabinets or logging in to different systems, it can take time to find the paper-based documents you need.
 In fact, according to Gartner, it takes 18 minutes to find a single document.

-Document management software stores all of your files together, so you don’t need to search multiple places.
-With a search function, you can enter a few keywords and immediately find the right file.
+An electronic document management system stores all of your files together, so you don’t need to search multiple places.
+A search function makes document retrieval easier since you can enter a few keywords and immediately find the right file.
 You won’t have to spend time transferring documents or otherwise organizing your files across systems either.
 Document management systems help save time on everyday HR and business processes.

 A standard filing cabinet takes up 17 square feet, including the amount of space needed to access the files inside.
 If you have limited office space, the amount of paper documents you can have is also limited.